+It's okay to feel anxious.
 If you feel something moving around in your gut... that's good!
 It means you care.
-You care enough to want to do a good job for the audience.
-If you didn't feel anything, we'd question your intentions and motivation to present to your audience.

 The Audience Wants You to Win

 The audience truly wants you to win!
 What does that mean?
 It means that nobody wants to see a poor presentation.
 Just think about how you feel when you're about to watch a presentation?
 Are you hoping the speaker knocks it out of the park and delivers a riveting speech?
 Or are you hoping the speaker is so nervous he can't deliver a coherent thought?
 Most likely it's the former!
 Regardless of the topic or the situation, audiences want to see you succeed.